 Our regular adoption fees vary according to the age of the cats.
 Purebreds or mixes are often a little more.
 All animals up for adoption have been spayed or neutered.
-The adoption fee also includes: testing for leukemia and FIV; distemper, leukemia and Rabies shots; fecal exam, worming, and treatment for any other condition or parasite seen in the animal.
+The adoption fee also includes: testing for leukemia and FIV; distemper and Rabies shots; worming, micro-chipping and treatment for any other condition or parasite seen in the animal.

 What do I do if I want to adopt a cat?

-Please call us at 248-549-4381 if you are interested in adopting one of our cats for more information.
+Fill out an application form (found on our homepage).
+Please call us at 248-549-4381 if you are interested in adopting one of our cats and want more information.

 My cat is having litter box problems.
 What can I do about that?